 - Castello Ruspoli, Vignanello

-This afternoon we visit the gardens of distinguished architect and scholar Paolo Portoghesi.
-The gardens reinterpret Baroque elements and Borrominian forms, and fuse geometry with nature to produce a garden which is both spectacularly modern and at the same time, reverent toward the traditions upon which it draws.
-(Overnight Rome) BL
+This morning we visit the private garden of distinguished architect and scholar Paolo Portoghesi.
+The garden reinterprets Baroque elements and Borrominian forms, and fuses geometry with nature to produce a garden which is both spectacularly modern and at the same time, reverent toward the traditions upon which it draws.

 Day 20: Saturday 19 May, Rome – Ninfa – Cisterna – Rome